 Do you find it interesting that it’s easy to be very immature in our thinking about our heavenly Father, though?
 Our first tendency in thanksgiving is to focus on the temporal gifts that He gives, and we are even tempted to rate or define His love based on what He is currently giving or withholding from us.
 It is perfectly right and important to thank God for His good gifts of provision, family, and even small comforts.
 But, do you find yourself being more thankful for those gifts than God’s character, His discipline, His salvation, or His eternal purpose for you?
 When was the last time that you thanked God for His holiness or the fact that He is a Trinity?
 Have you thanked Him recently for withholding felt needs in order to grow your faith and love for Him?

 During the month of November, it is a common practice to step back and practice gratitude.
 What a wonderful habit!
 I encourage you to dig a little deeper this November and focus on the Giver of all good gifts Himself instead of just His temporal gifts to you.
-Choose a different attribute of God each day of the month to focus on and meditate on that truth throughout the day.
+Choose a different attribute of God each day of the month to focus on and meditate on that truth throughout the day or during your recommended daily meditation sessions.
 You will find that you can enjoy God’s other gifts even more as you spend more time praising Him for who He is, the source of all hope and joy.

 If you’d like to try this practice out, but you are not sure where to start, I’ve created a simple resource in three different formats to help.
 The first is a full-color short devotional, the second is a beautiful boxed set of daily devotional cards, and the third is the downloadable version of these same cards you can print at home.
 Both the books and the printable cards come in both KJV and ESV Bible versions, while the boxed card sets come in KJV.